 The Israel Patent Office (ILPO) is part of the Ministry of Justice and has been operating, since 2006, as the first executive agency in Israel's Civil Service, which gave it independence in several fields.
-The ILPO is responsible for providing the public with the appropriate resources to achieve the registration of patents, designs, trade marks and appellations of origin, which provide adequate legal protection for industrial intellectual property in Israel.
-This is obtained by professional, efficient and high-standard substantive and formalities examination procedures.
+The ILPO is responsible for providing the public with the appropriate resources to achieve the registration of patents, designs, trademarks and appellations of origin, which

-The ILPO has been fully operative as an International Searching Authority (ISA) and an International Preliminary Examination Authority (IPEA) since June 1, 2012.
+The ILPO has been fully operative as an International Searching Authority (ISA) and an International Preliminary Examination Authority (IPEA) since June 1, 2012, following its appointment in October 2009.
+The services of the ILPO, in its capacity as an ISA/IPEA, were initially provided only to Israeli applicants and at a later stage also to US and Georgian applicants.